 What Types of Compensation Can Be Recovered in a Wrongful Death Suit?

 If you are able to prove that a loved one died due to negligence or intentionality behind a wrongful action, you may be entitled to economic and/or noneconomic compensation.
-The judge or jury will consider earning at the time of death and potential future payments to calculate the total financial loss caused by this untimely loss of life.
+The judge or jury will consider earnings at the time of death and potential future payments to calculate the total financial loss caused by this untimely loss of life.
 Economic damages that may be recovered include:

 - Medical bills.